 In the crypt we can see the sarcophagus of Béla III and his wife.
 Above the scheme-arch frame of the gate opening on the main façade we can see the coat of arms of the city, puttos and stone vases.
 Above the ledge the terrace between the steeples are closed by stone bars and on three of these pedestals we find the statue of St. Stephen, St. Ladislaus and St. Emeric.

 The inside walls of the church are decorated by the frescos of Johann Cymbal depicting the life of St. Stephen.
 The main altar-piece, depicting St. Stephen as he dedicates the Holy Crown representing the country into the protection of the Great Lady of Hungary was created by Vincenz Fischer.
-The red marble applied richly creates a solemn atmosphere.
+The richly applied red marble creates a solemn atmosphere.
 The altar segmented by Corinthian columns designed by Franz Anton Hillebrandt master architect of the court is especially nice.
 The stations of the Calvary were made by Barna Búza, a sculptor in the 1950s.

 |Address:||8000 Székesfehérvár Arany János u.
 9.|